A couple reading, potentially exploring information related to homeownership or mortgages.

 Is It Better To Put A Large Down Payment On A House?

-Larger down payments can seem like a high priority because they typically result in paying less interest over time and eliminating private mortgage insurance (PMI) fees on a conventional loan (assuming the down payment amounts to at least 20% of the purchase price).
+Making a larger down payment can seem like a high priority because it typically results in paying less interest over time and eliminating private mortgage insurance (PMI) fees on a conventional loan (assuming the down payment amounts to at least 20% of the purchase price).

 It’s essential, however, to analyze your financial situation to determine whether a large down payment is a good option for you.
 Waiting until you have enough savings for a large down payment could lead you to spend more money in the meantime.